 Winch Camp lies in Barot, a small village that is not known to many tourists right now.
 There are two hiking spots that leave for this place, one is from Barot and another one is from Joginder Nagar.
 To reach here, one has to hike through a railway haulage that takes two to three hours to reach.

-It is better though, to go here with a trekking in India organization since camping during the night gets a little dangerous due to wild animals.
+It is better though, to go here with an Indian trekking organization since camping during the night gets a little dangerous due to wild animals.
 Lighting a fire is one of the ways to keep them away.

 9. George Everest

-Mussoorie is the most sought-after trips Indians take, especially during the weekends.
+Mussoorie is the most sought-after trip Indians take, especially during the weekends.
 It is a perfect weekend getaway for people.
-However, a lesser known place which tourists usually are not aware of is ‘George Everest’.
+However, a lesser-known place that tourists usually are not aware of is ‘George Everest’.

 George Everest is one of the go-to places in Mussoorie and to reach here one has to hike for an hour.
 It is a fairly simple hike with a defined route.

 This place is really peaceful and quiet with Tibetan flags stretching from one corner to another.
-The specialty about the name is that Sir George Everest who was surveyor general of India was responsible for completing Trigonometric Survey of India and thus, a tribute was made for him.
+The specialty of the name is that Sir George Everest who was the surveyor-general of India was responsible for completing the Trigonometric Survey of India and thus, a tribute was made for him.